tweag/FawltyDeps/README.md

 - `actions`: A list of one or more of these actions to perform: `list_imports`, `list_deps`, `check_undeclared`, `check_unused`.
 The default behavior corresponds to `actions = ["check_undeclared", "check_unused"]`.
-- `code`: A file or directory containing the code to parse for import statements.
+- `code`: Files or directories containing the code to parse for import statements.
-  Defaults to the current directory, i.e. like `code = .`.
+  Defaults to the current directory, i.e. like `code = ["."]`.
-- `deps`: A file or directory containing the declared dependencies.
+- `deps`: Files or directories containing the declared dependencies.
-  Defaults to the current directory, i.e. like `deps = .`.
+  Defaults to the current directory, i.e. like `deps = ["."]`.
 - `output_format`: Which output format to use by default.
 One of `human_summary`, `human_detailed`, or `json`.
   The default corresponds to `output_format = "human_summary"`.